cqframework/CQL-Formatting-and-Usage-Wiki/Source/Libraries/CumulativeMedicationDuration-0.3.000.md

     (supply / (dosage * frequency))

+Again, note that the supply and dosage Quantity values on the order are assumed to be in terms of the same unit, typically a tablet or mL.

 This calculation results in a number of days, which can then be turned into a period by anchoring that to the authorDatetime